dhruvkangaroo/Guppy-Getaway/README.md

 # Guppy-Getaway
 You've stolen King Crab's crumbs and must avoid obstacles to live!
 Run away and savour your findings!

+## Change the relative paths for each asset in the project.py file to run for yourself

 ## Features
 - **Simple controls**: Use the `A` and `D` keys to move the guppy left and right.